Aredruss/Mangatana/README.md

 ## TO-DO
 ### Features
 + Add support for more media types :ballot_box_with_check:
++ Migrate to Kotlin Flow for complex operations :soon:
-+ Implement proper genre and author adapters :soon:
++ Implement proper genre and author adapters :ballot_box_with_check:
 + Implement the search feature :soon:
 + Implement Pagination
 + Implement 'starred' media logic: views & and business-logic :soon: